afritsch/tf2classcfgs/readme.txt

 Features:
+- Toggle hud minmode on semicolon/ö
+- Shows additionally to scores netgraph when holding tab
 - All classes (except specifically changed): panicmelee on holding mouse3, then switch back to last weapon
 - Spy: autosap when holding mouse5, when releasing switch back to last weapon